swholtzman/GameOfLife/README.md

 - **Bug Reports**: Notice something amiss?
 File a bug report to help us improve. 🐛
 - **Feature Requests**: Got an idea that could make **GameOfLife** even more exciting?
 We're all ears! 💡
-- **Documentation Improvements**: Help make our documentation even more user-friendly for explorers of all backgrounds. 📚
+- **Documentation Improvements**: Help make our documentation even more user-friendly. 📚

 ### Submitting Pull Requests

 1. Fork the repository. 🍴
-2. Create a new branch for your feature (`git checkout -b feature/amazing-feature`). 🌿
+2. Create a new branch for your feature (`git checkout -b feature/your-new-feature`). 🌿
-3. Commit your changes (`git commit -am 'Add some amazing feature'`). ✨
+3. Commit your changes (`git commit -am 'Add your new feature'`). ✨
-4. Push to the branch (`git push origin feature/amazing-feature`). 📤
+4. Push to the branch (`git push origin feature/your-new-feature`). 📤
 5. Open a Pull Request. 📬

 ## Acknowledgments 💖

-- The resilient Java community for continuous inspiration.
+- The Java community for continuous inspiration.
+- My fellow BCIT CST students for their collaborations.
-- Contributors who share our passion for discovery and innovation.
+- Dennis Richards for his support and guidance.

 Step into **GameOfLife** and unleash your curiosity as you navigate life’s great tapestry! 🌈